 We get this question a lot.
 A land survey shows the relationship of house and accessory buildings to the property line and building setbacks.
-It provides square footage of the property, building setbacks (building envelope) and the footprint of the house, which is the primary structure.
-The surveyor can locate trees to be saved, fences, sidewalks and driveways, retaining walls, grade lines or topo, etc. Building setbacks is the location you can build on your property and it’s called the building envelope.
+It provides square footage of the property, building setbacks (building envelope), and the footprint of the house, which is the primary structure.
+The surveyor can locate trees to be saved, fences, sidewalks, driveways, retaining walls, grade lines or topo, etc. Building setbacks is the location you can build on your property and it’s called the building envelope.
 It is important to build inside that space.

 LAND SURVEY DEFINITION: